RizkyWellyanto/accounting-app/README.md

 - run `npm start`
 - go to http://localhost:3000/

-## Contact
+## Notes
-if you have any problem running this app, feel free to contact me at wellyan@illinois.edu
+- if you have any problem running this app, feel free to contact me at wellyan@illinois.edu
+- DO NOT REFRESH THE PAGE.
+Due to the scope of the assignment, I don't have time to use a database.
+So any progress is saved in browser memory, and will be erased if you try a new session.